dangngocquan/dangngocquan/README.md

 ### Hi there 👋

-I'am a student of Ha Noi University of Science (HUS)
+- 📖 I'am studying at Ha Noi University of Science (HUS)

-- ❄️ I’m currently learning Java.
+- 🌱 I’m currently learning Java.
-- ❄️ Ask me about Java.
+- 💬 Ask me about Java.